kfjahnke/envutil/README.md

       --height EXTENT                height of the output (default: same as width)

     additional parameters for single-image output:
-      --yaw ANGLE                    yaw of the virtual camera --pitch ANGLE                  pitch of the virtual camera --roll ANGLE                   roll of the virtual camera --x0 EXTENT                    low end of the horizontal range --x1 EXTENT                    high end of the horizontal range --y0 EXTENT                    low end of the vertical range --y1 EXTENT                    high end of the vertical range
+      --single FACET           render an image like facet FACET --yaw ANGLE              yaw of the virtual camera --pitch ANGLE            pitch of the virtual camera --roll ANGLE             roll of the virtual camera --x0 EXTENT              low end of the horizontal range --x1 EXTENT              high end of the horizontal range --y0 EXTENT              low end of the vertical range --y1 EXTENT              high end of the vertical range

     additional parameters for multi-image and video output:
       --seqfile SEQFILE              image sequence file name (optional)